Shea Groom: Reign FC, 2019

 On January 15, 2019, Reign FC acquired Groom from Sky Blue FC.

-Houston Dash, 2020–present
+Houston Dash, 2020–2023

 On February 3, 2020, Houston Dash acquired Groom, Megan Oyster, and a conditional draft pick from Reign FC in exchange for Sofia Huerta and Amber Brooks.

+Chicago Stars, 2024–present

+Groom signed with the Chicago Red Stars (later named Chicago Stars FC) in January 2024.

 International career

 Groom has represented the United States at various youth levels.
 She played for the under-23 national team at the 2015 La Manga Tournament.
 She started in all three matches and scored the first goal of the 2–0 victory over Norway.

 In October 2016, Groom received her first call-up to the United States women's national soccer team for a pair of friendlies against Switzerland.
 She did not play in either game.

 Personal life

 Groom's older sister, Kami, is a competitive ultimate player and has represented the United States on various national teams.